-Daily Keep-up lessons ensure every child learns to read
+Daily keep-up lessons ensure every child learns to read

 Any child who needs additional practice has daily keep-up support.
 This may be in small groups or on an individual basis.
-This is mainly taught by a teaching assistant and may occasionally be ran by the class teacher.
+This is mainly taught by a teaching assistant and may occasionally be run by the class teacher.
 Keep-up lessons match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning.

-Teaching reading: Reading practice sessions three times a week
+Teaching reading: Reading practice sessions four times a week

-- We teach children to read through reading practice sessions 3 times a week.
-Each reading session: - o is taught by a fully trained adult to small groups of children. - uses books matched to the children's secure phonic knowledge (Little Collins or Bug Club). - o are monitored by the class teacher, who rotates and works with each group on a regular basis. - Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
-The reading practice sessions have been designed to focus on three key reading skills: - Decoding and blending (3x a week). - Prosody: teaching children to read with understanding and expression (once a week) - o Comprehension: teaching children to understand the text (once a week).
+- We teach children to read through reading practice sessions four times a week.
+Each reading session: - o is taught by a fully trained adult to small groups of children. - uses books matched to the children's secure phonic knowledge (Little Collins or Bug Club).

+- o are monitored by the class teacher, who rotates and works with each group on a regular basis. - Each reading practice session has a clear focus, so that the demands of the session do not overload the children's working memory.
+The reading practice sessions have been designed to focus on three key reading skills: - Decoding and blending - Fluency - o Prosody: teaching children to read with understanding and expression - o Comprehension: teaching children to understand the text